 Alma Aquaculture Research Station

-Opportunities for graduate studies in aquaculture include PhD and MSc research programs and the MSc.
-Aquaculture program.
+Opportunities for graduate studies in aquaculture include PhD and MSc research programs.
 Additional educational training includes certificate training for fisheries profesionals, technical workshops for farmers and opportunities for university co-op, high school and college students.
 Read More

 A wide variety of aquaculture research areas are being addressed.
 These include nutrition, health, growth physiology, reproductive physiology, breeding and genetics, fish behaviour and welfare, recirculation technology and waste management.
 Read More